jNembhard/whisper_mockup/README.md

 ## Purpose

-This web application is intended for use by participants looking to share their secrets anonymously.
+This web application is intended for use by people looking to share their secrets anonymously.

 Users can create a username and password locally, or register with the site using their Gmail or Facebook login details.
 Please click the link to view the [whisper-secrets](https://whisper-secrets.herokuapp.com/) website.